Value proposition: what it is and how to create one

 1. Identify your target audience

 Define your ideal customer before writing anything.
 Identify who benefits most from your product or service.
 Even within a single brand, different offerings can attract distinct customer segments.
-For example, the median age of Cadillac Blackwing customers is 10 years younger, according to Smart Insights research, than that of 'regular' Cadillac customers.
+For example, Smart Insights research on customer segmentation shows that the median age of Cadillac Blackwing customers is 10 years younger than that of regular Cadillac customers.

 Talk to or survey existing customers to understand the real problems they hope you can solve.
-Focus on what matters most to them.
+Conducting market research helps you focus on what matters most to them.

 2. Clarify your unique selling points